Brady Poppinga: College career

-After graduating from high school, Poppinga served a two-year Mormon mission in Uruguay and enrolled at Brigham Young University in 2001.
+After graduating from high school, Poppinga served a two-year mission for the Church of Jesus Christ of Latter-day Saints (LDS Church) in Uruguay and enrolled at Brigham Young University in 2001.
 Poppinga quickly earned a place on the Cougar roster.
-He played in all 12 games of the 2001 season at defensive end, recording 10 tackles, a fumble recovery, and one pass defensed on the season.
+He played in all 12 games of the 2001 season at defensive end, recording 10 tackles, a fumble recovery, and one pass defended on the season.
 Poppinga also made a significant contribution on special teams.

 Poppinga's performance as a freshman gave him even more playing time in the 2002 season, including two starts and playing time in all 12 contests.
 He responded with a conference-leading eight sacks, and was named to the first-team All-MWC and as an MWC All-Academic selection.
 Poppinga also forced three fumbles and had three quarterback pressures on the season.
-He was also given an award for the top defensive lineman on the BYU Cougars.
+He was also given an award as BYU's top defensive lineman.

 He started all 12 contests at defensive end in the 2003 season.
-He led the team and finished seventh in the conference in sacks with six, and was among the top players in the conference in tackles with 55 (34 solo) and once again earned All-MWC honors.
-One of his most notable games of the season was a September 6 contest against the Trojans of USC, in which he earned co-defensive player of the game honors for a six tackle performance that included five solo tackles and a sack of star USC quarterback Matt Leinart.
+He led the team and finished seventh in the conference in sacks with six and was among the top players in the conference in tackles with 55 (34 solo) and once again earned All-MWC honors.
+One of his most notable games of the season was a September 6 contest against the Trojans of USC, in which he earned co-defensive player of the game honors for a six-tackle performance that included five solo tackles and a sack of star USC quarterback Matt Leinart.

 In 2004, Poppinga started every game of his senior season, shifting near the end of the season from defensive end to outside linebacker.
 He finished third on the team in tackles with 79 (35 solo), also accumulating six sacks and one forced fumble, and for the third time in his career was selected for first-team All-MWC honors.
 Poppinga was also a candidate among 58 others for the Bronko Nagurski Trophy for the nation's top defensive player.
 He was named defensive player of the game for a September 4 contest against Notre Dame in which he posted 12 tackles (seven solo), a sack, a forced fumble and a fumble recovery.